Use Downtime as an Opportunity to Add Value to Your Dental Practice Sale

 3. SPRUCE UP THE DÉCOR

 Like the appearance of your home, the practice should look neat and tidy when attempting to sell it.
 Some low-cost items like carpeting, wallpaper and paint can do wonders for the appearance of an office and enhance its appeal.
-Make sure all the lights are working and that they are all giving off the same type of light.
+Another tip is to make sure all the lights are working and that they are all giving off the same type of light.

 No buyer wants the first order of business to be raising fees!
-If your practice has been lacking in updating your fee schedule, do so in preparation of its sale.
+If your practice has been lacking in updating your fee schedule, do so in preparation of a dental practice sale.
 Fees should be evaluated regularly and adjusted accordingly.
 There are a number of resources available to help.
 An average to above average fee schedule shows a patient acceptance of quality dentistry.

 5. REVIVE YOUR RECALL SYSTEM